 Table of Contents

 Stereotypical images portray cats as lazy.
 But we know our feline family members like engaging in bouts of mischief and play.
 Kittens and senior cats alike enjoy pouncing on objects as simple as soda bottle tops (always a big hit in our house).
 And what self-respecting feline doesn’t go crazy when tempted with a dangling string?
-If you want to provide more engaging options for playtime, electronic cat toys offer a variety of options.
+If you want to provide more engaging options for playtime, electronic cat toys offer various options.

 The Importance of Play